 HTTPS is a protocol used to provide security over the Internet.
 HTTPS guarantees that users are using the right server and that nobody else can intercept or change the content they see in transit.
 Sites that are involved with e-commerce or handles sensitive information such as a customer’s credit card number or account login information requires HTTPS protocol to prevent these sensitive pieces of information from falling into the wrong hands.
 Notably, Google has announced that SEO rankings of sites with HTTPS are enhanced, positioning these sites at a higher ranking on Google search.

 Interested in protecting your website from malicious hackers?
-WebNIC provides comprehensive security features including SSL and anti-malware solution to ensure adequately safeguarding of sites.
+WebNIC provides comprehensive web security features including SSL certificate and anti-malware solution to ensure adequately safeguarding of sites.
 Find out more here.